BESS Workgroup

 that react to events on the PE.
 The following examples

-illustrate the use of local policy to change the Preference value
+illustrate the use of local policy to change the Preference preference value

 in a dynamic way.